52North/sos-importer/README.md

 <img src="https://wiki.52north.org/pub/SensorWeb/SosImporter/04_CsvMetadata.png" alt="04_CsvMetadata.png" width='482' height='278' />

 The `CsvMetadata` contains information for the CSV parsing.
 The mandatory sections `DecimalSeparator`, `Parameter/CommentIndicator`, `Parameter/ColumnSeparator` and `Parameter/TextIndicator` define, how to parse the raw data into columns and rows.
-The optional `CsvParserClass` is required if another `CsvParser` implementation than the default is used (see [[SosImporter#Extend_CsvParser][Extend !CsvParser]] for more details).
+The optional `CsvParserClass` is required if another `CsvParser` implementation than the default is used (see [Extend CsvParser](#Extend_CsvParser) section below for more details).
 The `FirstLineWithData` defines how many lines should be skipped before the data content starts.
 The most complex and important section is the `ColumnAssignments` sections with contains 1..&infin; `Column` sections.

 <img src="https://wiki.52north.org/pub/SensorWeb/SosImporter/05_Column.png" alt="05_Column.png" width='532' height='724' />